jwergieluk/wergieluk-com/content/posts/garch-estimation.md

 markup: "mmark"
 ---

-Question: How to make it fun to read?

-In this post we are going to introduce a class of discrete stochastic volatility models and go over some special case including GARCH and ARCH models.
-We show some process simulation and parameter estimation results.
+In this post I introduce a class of discrete stochastic volatility models using a nice notation and go over some special cases including GARCH and ARCH models.
+I show how to simulate these processes and how parameter estimation performs.
 The Python code used for these experiments is referenced at the end of the post.

 # Introduction

+I would like to progress on a firm mathematical ground -- if just for the sake a good feeling.
+If you are not that familiar with the probability theory, do you self a favor and just read over the mathematical details, or maybe skip right ahead to the "special cases" section and pick the details from the "Setup" section only of they seem relevant to you.

+#### Setup

 $$\global\def\Xpred#1{(X_s)_{s\lt #1}}$$

 Let $$\left( \Omega, \mathcal A, \mathcal F, P \right)$$ be a stochastic basis with a complete $$\sigma$$-algebra $$\mathcal A$$ of measurable subsets of $$\Omega$$, a probability measure $$P$$, and a filtration $$\mathcal F = (\mathcal F_t)_{t=0, 1, \ldots}.$$

-* Non-negative integers $$0, 1, \ldots $$ are used to index time instants.
+* The time instance are indexed using non-negative integers $$0, 1, \ldots$$.
+* To get the first $$t$$ elements of a sequence $$X = (X_0, X_1, \ldots)$$ we use the notation $$\Xpred{t} = (X_0,\ldots,X_{t-1}).$$
 * For a vector $$Y = (Y_0, Y_1, \ldots, Y_{n-1})$$, we borrow from Python the convention $$Y_{-1} = Y_{n-1}$$, $$Y_{-2} = Y_{n-2}$$, and so on.
-* To get the first $$t$$ elements of a sequence $$X$$ we use the notation $$\Xpred{t} = (X_0,\ldots,X_{t-1}).$$

-Let's define a discrete stochastic volatility model as follows:
+Let's define a _discrete stochastic volatility_ model as follows:

 $$
 \begin{aligned}